 (Update: As of March 16, 2017, he continues to experience ups and downs.
 He knows how important diet is, but he's 22 and on his own, so it's sometimes tough for him to stick with it.
 He has learned, though, how important methylation is, and he knows he feels much better when he keeps up with his meds and supplements and remembers his B12 injections every other day.)

 - 5-MethylTetraHydroFolate (5-MTHF) We started at 200 mcg every other day and slowly worked up to 400 mcg every day.
 [3/17 Update: Now, four years later, we have gradually increased to 20 mg daily for both of us.]
 Links at the end of this post include several options at different doses, as you work up.

-- Xymogen ActivNutrients multivitamin with no Iron or Copper (rec by our biochemist - we buy it at cost through her office but there are online sources - apparently, it is important to leave out Iron and Copper when you have infections).
+- Xymogen ActivNutrients multivitamin with no Iron or Copper (rec by our dietican - apparently, it is important to leave out Iron and Copper when you have infections).
 We order Xymogen products at cost through our dietician's office or online (link is to Xymogen site), using a code we got from our Lyme doctor.

 - Calcium D-glucarate for detox support